Panamanian Control Over Panama Canal Non-Negotiable, Say Former Latam Fms

-(MENAFN- IANS) Panama City, Jan 8 (IANS) Former foreign ministers from various Latin American countries have expressed their support for Panamanian Sovereignty over the Panama Canal, in response to recent comments made by US President-elect Donald trump suggesting the possibility of retaking control of the waterway.
+PANAMA CITY, Jan 9 (NNN-XINHUA) – Former foreign ministers from various Latin American countries, expressed their support for Panamanian Sovereignty over the Panama Canal, in response to recent comments made by U.S. President-elect, Donald Trump, suggesting the possibility of retaking control of the waterway.

 “It is indisputable that the Republic of Panama and its people have managed the Canal responsibly, guaranteeing its contribution to international maritime trade and global economic development, which constitutes a symbol of Latin American autonomy and pride,” the diplomats added.

-Signatories of the statement included over 20 former foreign ministers from Panama, Mexico, Chile, Ecuador, Peru, Costa Rica, and Argentina, among other countries, Xinhua news agency reported on Wednesday.
+Signatories of the statement included over 20 former foreign ministers from Panama, Mexico, Chile, Ecuador, Peru, Costa Rica, and Argentina, among other countries.

-"We reaffirm our solidarity with Panama and its people, supporting their legitimate defence of sovereignty over this valuable strategic asset," they concluded.
+“We reaffirm our solidarity with Panama and its people, supporting their legitimate defense of sovereignty over this valuable strategic asset,” they concluded.

-In mid-December, Trump floated the idea of retaking control of the Panama Canal if Panama does not decrease toll rates for US ships crossing the waterway.
-Panamanian President Jose Raul Mulino dismissed Trump's threat, saying that "every square metre of the Panama Canal and its adjacent area belong to Panama, and will continue belonging to Panama."
+In mid-Dec, Trump floated the idea of retaking control of the Panama Canal, if Panama does not decrease toll rates for U.S. ships crossing the waterway.
+Panamanian President, Jose Raul Mulino dismissed Trump's threat, saying that,“every square metre of the Panama Canal and its adjacent area belong to Panama, and will continue belonging to Panama.”– NNN-XINHUA

 Legal Disclaimer: